Eating Disorder Resources

 The National Eating Disorders Association (NEDA) is a non-profit organization dedicated to supporting individuals and families affected by eating disorders.
-We campaign for prevention, improved access to quality treatment, and increased research funding to better understand and treat eating disorders.
-We work with partners and volunteers to develop programs and tools to help everyone who seeks assistance.
+NEDA envisions a world without eating disorders and acts as a catalyst for prevention, cures and access to quality care.

 Resources for Professionals:

 The Academy for Eating Disorders is a global professional association committed to leadership in eating disorders research, education, treatment, and prevention.

 Eating Disorder Jobs.com is an organization listing all available jobs in the field of eating disorders across the United States.
 Programs may also list jobs available on this site for a fee.

 The Institute for AdvancedPsychotherapy Training & Education, Inc

 Our mission is to provide Social Workers and other mental health professionals with state-of-the-art continuing education encompassing a wide variety of clinical issues, client populations, and practice settings.
 We believe effective learning occurs in a teaching environment that is professional, nurturing, supportive, and fun.
 Trainings encourage clinicians to re-frame and de-pathologize symptoms, while focusing on clients’ resiliency and strengths.
 IAPTE CEU classes are held at the Pikesville Hilton Hotel located in Pikesville, MD.

 (**This organization is located in Maryland)